erakli/UltrasonicMavlink/notes.md

 ln -s /srv/git/c_library_v1 mavlink

+# Mavlink
+* * *
+Here is the sequence I use do override remote control:

+-> Heartbeat - To introduce myself as a ground station ;
+-> Arm Command
+-> Wait a few seconds
+-> Override RC Commands

+As a Ground station, I use the sys_id 253.

+* * *
+In my investigation I concluded that you need two things to make it works.
+First of all, you need the correct system ID which is saved onto the APM or PIXHAWK.
+So, with Mission Planner software you can check this to be sure you are using the correct ID.
+Here you have a picture example (http://ardupilot.org/copter/docs/parameters.html#sysid-mygcs-my-ground-station-number):

+Allows restricting radio overrides to only come from my ground station

+Value 	Meaning
+255 	Mission Planner and DroidPlanner
+252 	AP Planner 2

+The second thing you have to do is to send a HearBeat message every second or two seconds, if possible.
+This may inform UAV that you are still there and have not lost the communication.
+This last step is very important because the Ardupilot have a dedicated Failsafe that checks the communication between the UAV and the GCS if the RC_OVERRIDE command is working.

 # VS Code properties
 If using Uno/Nano (with ATmega328P), set in c_cpp_properties.json:
     in includePath - "${ARDUINO_DIR}/hardware/arduino/avr/variants/standard